Synthetic-CortexLabs/SpeakWise/FRONTEND.md

 3. **SessionForm**
    - Form to create or edit sessions.
    - Inputs for session details and assignment of speakers.

-4. **AttendeeList**
-   - Table displaying attendees with options to send codes.

 5. **AnalyticsCharts**
    - Visual representations of feedback data.